What is depth?

 Some students may take longer to understand a particular text at a deep level.
 They may require more support in figuring out what the text is saying or drawing connections between ideas.
 But in the long term, taking the time to understand a topic in depth is worthwhile because it creates a foundation for further learning and enables students to transfer what they know to other contexts.

 Another misconception is that some students simply lack the motivation to learn deeply.
 How will teachers get students who show little interest in their schoolwork to conduct rigorous analysis?

 A lack of depth may actually explain why students are not motivated to learn in the first place.
 Evidence shows that cognitive involvement is a hallmark of motivation: students who read texts that are challenging yet accessible are more likely to become immersed in their reading and find interest in it.
-On the other hand, students who are only asked recall questions or assigned reading that does not challenge their thinking are likely to see schoolwork as boring and not worth their time.
-For these students, depth may actually be the key to engagement.
+On the other hand, students who are only asked recall questions or assigned readings that do not challenge their thinking are likely to see schoolwork as boring and not worth their time.
+For these students, depth can actually be the key to engagement.

 Supporters of our purpose

 Want to learn more?